g-gaston/eks-anywhere/DEVELOPMENT_BEST_PRACTICE.md

 - [LoD](https://en.wikipedia.org/wiki/Law_of_Demeter) - The Law of Demeter tells us a construct should talk to their direct dependencies and _only_ their direct dependencies.
 Reaching to transitive dependencies creates complex layers of interaction that drive toward [spaghetti code](https://en.wikipedia.org/wiki/Spaghetti_code).
 - [KISS](https://people.apache.org/~fhanik/kiss.html) - "Keep it simple, stupid" was coined by the US Navy.
 Systems should be designed as simply as possible.
 - [YAGNI](https://martinfowler.com/bliki/Yagni.html) - "You aren't gonna need it" if you don't have a concrete use-case, so don't write it.
 - [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) - "Don't repeat yourself" suggests you should preference code re-use over duplication.
 However, you should [avoid hasty abstractions](https://sandimetz.com/blog/2016/1/20/the-wrong-abstraction) as the wrong abstraction can be extremely costly to correct.
-Instead, lean into small amounts of duplication to help identify the right abstractions through multiple usecases and define the pathway to DRY design.
+Instead, lean into small amounts of duplication to help identify the right abstractions through multiple use cases and define the pathway to DRY design.

 ## "clean code that is optimized for change"